Find the Right Factory For Your New Custom Product

 The cliché that a picture is worth a thousand words is no truer anywhere than in working with a factory.
 And if a picture is worth a thousand words, then a video is worth ten thousand.

-At Product EVO we do not explain anything to our suppliers without pictures, screenshots, diagrams, or videos.
-Years ago, prior to our “communication revelation,” we’d spent weeks on a backpack project, trying to get the factory to understand what we were asking for.
-We were at a stalemate until we built a simple backpack frame ourselves from wire, poster board, and tape.
-We sent the engineer a video showing how our homemade on-the-fly backpack frame worked, and the problem was solved within 24 hours.
+Years ago, we spent weeks on a backpack project, trying to get the factory to understand what we were asking for.
+We were at a stalemate until we built a simple backpack frame from wire, poster board, and tape.
+We sent the engineer a video showing how our homemade on-the-fly backpack frame worked, and our production problem was solved within 24 hours.

-Visuals cut through language and cultural barriers much faster than an exchange of emails.
+At Product EVO, we don’t explain anything to our suppliers without pictures, screenshots, diagrams, or videos.
+Visuals cut through language and cultural barriers much faster than other forms of communication.
 It might take a little longer than shooting off a couple of lines of text in an email, but clarity is always worth the extra effort in product manufacturing.

 Be objective (not subjective)